loewen-behold/Final-Project-SQL-LHL/cleaning_data.md

 ## All_Sessions table

-1. Changed monetary columns to NUMERIC instead of Integer and then moved the decimal place to represent a dollar value by dividing existing values by 1,000,000
+1. Changed monetary columns to NUMERIC instead of Integer and then moved the decimal place to represent a dollar value by dividing existing values by 1,000,000.

+  Query:

     ALTER TABLE all_sessions
     ALTER COLUMN totaltransactionrevenue TYPE numeric(15,2),
     ALTER COLUMN productprice TYPE numeric(15,2),